bordumb/wsbtrading/README.md

-wsbtrading is a library that handles data I/O, aggregation, and modeling to facilitate algorithmic trading stategies.

 # Wall Street Bets Algorithmic Trading
 This is a pet project to try using an ensemble strategy for online, algorithmic trading.

-What is an algorithm?

-The goal is really just to get it up and running, but let's not kid ourselves...
+``wsbtrading`` is a library that handles data I/O, aggregation, and modeling to facilitate algorithmic trading stategies.

 ### The goal is simple: tendies, tendies, tendies